 Resting is an important part of the process.
 Once cooked, a good rule of thumb is to let it rest for about seven minutes or so.

 Letting the steak rest seals in moisture and gives it time to let all those flavors sink in.
 Some say 10-20 minutes resting time, but I let it rest for about seven minutes.
 As steak rests, cover it with aluminum foil, so that it traps in the heat and keeps it warm.

 Butter is added to steaks for richness and flavor.
 But it's not a requirement, and it won't affect the tenderness of the steak at all.

 This all depends on who you ask.
 Some people think using dips is a big no-no when it comes to steaks.
 My theory?
-It’s your steak to enjoy however way you like it.
+It's your steak to enjoy whichever way you like it.

 I've included the recipe for horseradish dip here, but I have a collection of our favorite dips you might want to check out.
 They're delicious, if I do say so myself!

 That being said, feel free to use ketchup or sauces like Bearnaise, BBQ or A1.
 Blue cheese topping is also popular.

 The best steak you'll ever make is exactly the way you want it.
 Need I say more?

 Tips for Cooking Steak

 For best results, use a cast iron skillet over medium high heat and then place it directly inside the oven.
 Seasoned cast iron skillets are cheap and worth every penny, in my humble opinion.